-High-earning professionals who had done everything the personal finance internet told them to.
-Their 401(k) is maxed out, their investments are automated, and their savings rate is high.
-They’re doing better than almost everyone they grew up with, they know it, and yet they’re starting to suspect the milestone they always assumed they’d hit is quietly drifting out of reach.
+Most of the high earners I know have done everything the personal finance internet told them to.
+The 401(k) is maxed, the investing is automated, the savings rate is high.
+They’re doing better than almost everyone they grew up with, and yet they’re starting to suspect the milestone they always assumed they’d hit is out of reach.

-When I left Wall Street, I was convinced that index funds were the right answer for 99% of individual investors.
-I'd watched professionals with every imaginable advantage struggle to beat their benchmarks, and on paper, the math was obvious.
-Ten years and several multi-baggers later, I've started to suspect the 99% number was too high, and that I might be one of the exceptions.
+When I left Wall Street, I believed index funds were the best choice for 99% of individual investors.
+I saw professionals with every advantage struggle to beat their benchmarks.
+The math was clear on paper.
+After ten years and several multi-baggers, my opinion has changed.
+I’ve started to suspect the 99% number is too high, and that I might be one of the exceptions.

-What I've come around to is that professional investors have specific structural blind spots that individual investors with the right training can actually exploit.
-Analysts are siloed by sector, so cross-sector trades get missed.
-Funds have capacity constraints, so entire categories of small and mid-cap opportunities are functionally invisible to them.
+Professional investors have blind spots.
+Individual investors, with the right training, can exploit these gaps.
+Analysts silo themselves by sector, so they miss cross-sector trades.
+Funds have limits, so they often miss small and mid-cap opportunities.
 They have to manage to a benchmark, which forces them to sell at exactly the wrong times.
-And they have to report quarterly to investors who will pull money if performance is bad, which compresses their effective time horizon no matter what their stated horizon is.
+They must report to investors every quarter.
+If performance is poor, investors may withdraw funds.
+This shortens their effective time horizon, regardless of their stated goals.
 An individual investor with the right training has none of these constraints.

 Three things you’ll find here.

-Asymmetric Bets is the analytical framework I now use for almost every financial decision.
+Asymmetric Bets is the analytical framework I now use for almost every decision.
 Where is the downside limited and the upside open, and how do you position yourself for more of those situations and fewer of the symmetric ones?
-This is where I write about stocks, careers, the math of wealth at different scales, and what I’m noticing as my own portfolio runs into the limits the conventional playbook is built around.
+This is the framework that underlies the difference between financial security vs. wealth.

 The AI Edge is the newest and least settled.
-I’ve been testing for close to a year now whether AI can do real investment research, and the answer is more interesting than yes or no. I’ll keep writing about it as the tools change and as I figure out what holds up.
+I’ve been testing AI for nearly a year to see if it can handle real investment research.
+I’ve learned a lot, often the hard way, about how to make it work for me.
+I’ll keep writing about it as the tools change and as I figure out what holds up.

 User's avatar